MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Problem Definition

 \section{Problem Definition}

-This section proposes the basics of the studied problem.
-Table \ref{Tab:Notations} summarizes the notations involved in this paper.
+This section examines the basics of the problem.
+Table \ref{Tab:Notations} summarizes the notations used in this paper.

-A social network is a three-tuple $G=(V,E,A)$, where $V=\{v_1,v_2,\ldots,v_n\}$ and $E=\{e_{ij}=(v_i,v_j)|v_i,v_j\in V\}$ represent the set of $n$ users and the set of undirected edges between users, respectively.
-The edge $e_{ij}$ denotes the binary status of the link between user $v_i$ and $v_j$, e.g., friendships on Facebook. $A=(A_c,A_w,A_t)$ is a set of user attributes, e.g., names, affiliations, and education experiences, which consists of three subsets:(1) character-level attributes $A_c$, (2) word-level attributes $A_w$, and (3) topic-level attributes $A_t$.
+A social network with text attributes (hereafter referred to as ``attributed social networks") is a three-tuple $G=(V,E,A)$, where $V=\{v_1,v_2,\ldots,v_n\}$ and $E=\{e_{ij}=(v_i,v_j)|v_i,v_j\in V\}$ represent the set of $n$ users and the set of undirected edges between users, respectively.
+Edge $e_{ij}$ denotes the binary status of the link between user $v_i$ and $v_j$, e.g., friendships on Facebook. $A=(A_c,A_w,A_t)$ is a set of user attributes, e.g., names, affiliations, and education experiences, which consists of three subsets:(1) character-level attributes $A_c$, (2) word-level attributes $A_w$, and (3) topic-level attributes $A_t$.

-This paper considers such a scenario: some users in two different social networks are the same nature person that forms the anchor link across the networks.
+This paper considers this type of scenario: Some users in two different social networks are the same natural person who form the anchor link across the networks.
 We refer to one of the networks as $G^X=(V^X,E^X,A^X)$ and the other as $G^Y=(V^Y,E^Y,A^Y)$.
 This investigation intends to identify, if any, the counterpart in $G^Y$ (resp. $G^X$) for each node in $G^X$ (resp. $G^Y$).
 The user identity linkage problem can be formalized as follows.